-Some data on personal interest learning among ACE VET providers is available within the National VET Provider Collection managed by the NCVER and for those ACE

-RTOs in receipt of government VET funding.
+Some data on personal enrichment learning among ACE VET providers is available within the National VET Provider Collection managed by the NCVER and for those ACE RTOs in receipt of government VET funding.
 This data is not of core interest to the VET sector though and is removed from national reports on VET by the NCVER, and also because it is unclear how complete it is.

-ACE RTOs are not compelled to provide their mainly feefor-service personal interest learning data.
-The data for the years 2003 to 2014 are shown in Table 3.
+ACE RTOs are not compelled to provide their mainly fee-for-service personal enrichment learning data.
+The data for the years 2003 to 2014 are shown in Table 4.
 The point of including this data is to provide ballpark figures.

-The shown decrease in student numbers in personal interest learning among ACE RTOs may be due to a drop in data provision over time rather than represent an actual decrease.
+The shown decrease in student numbers in personal enrichment learning among ACE RTOs may be due to a drop in data provision over time rather than represent an actual decrease.